muratmelih/fashion-digital-excercise/README.md

 Used Jest for unit testing.

-Tried to make the app responsive as you desired.

 App has an api folder which returns data to client side and handles api requests.

 App has 2 pages, one is Product List ,and another is Statistics.